End of Tenancy and Breaking The Lease in Northern Virginia

 1. Month-to-month --- This will include a large rent increase.

-2. Renew the lease --- This will lock the rental investment up for another year with a small rent increase.
+2. Renew the lease --- This will lock the property up for another year with a small rent increase.

-Sometimes circumstances arise which make a tenant to end the lease before the lease term is over.
-If this happens, Nesbitt Realty tries to minimize the impact of this event on the rental owner.
-If a tenant leaves with little or no notice, this will surely cause the tenant to lose the deposit but this is never a windfall for the landlord.
-That money is consumed by paying for vacancy and the cost of acquiring a new tenant .
+Sometimes things happen which make a renter to break the lease.
+If this happens, Nesbitt Realty tries to minimize the impact of this event on the owner.
+If a renter leaves with little or no notice, this will surely cause the renter to surrender the deposit but this is never a windfall for the property owner.
+That money is consumed by paying for vacancy and the cost of acquiring a new renter .

 Readying the rental property